ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 **(install)**

-The details of the individual set points for any given device will depend on that device and how it is used on an instrument, but the general principles described here will apply.
+The details of the individual setpoints for any given device will depend on that device and how it is used on an instrument, but the general principles described here will apply.

 ### Background
 Most devices on ISIS instruments are moved using motors controlled by Galil motion controllers, therefore, configuring motion set points is largely a matter of configuring the Galils correctly.